How many students get a job in tech

 To do this, we’ll need to dig a little deeper into the landing pages.

-Most IT courses don’t publish detailed employment statistics.
-They simply state that “we have helped a certain number of students find jobs.”
+Most tech courses don’t publish detailed employment statistics.
+They simply state that they have helped a certain number of students find jobs.
 It’s impossible to verify this information.

 But some details can still be found:

-According to the research, the employment rate among IT bootcamps students is around 30%.
+According to the research, the employment rate among tech bootcamps students is around 30%.

 QA Studio reports that 74% of all enrolled students graduate.